 All terms and conditions related to buying a property on auction are available on the website

 High Street Auctions is renowned for hosting memorable auction events that are well catered and very entertaining.
 Buyers benefit from conducting business in a well-controlled and expertly managed environment.

 For any enquiries related to buying a property please call us on 011 684 2707 or make an enquiry through our website.
 One of our specialist Sales Executives will contact you to discuss your requirements in more detail and answer any questions relating to the auction process.

 How do I register for the auction?
-We have an easy registration process where an application form is completed and the necessary FICA documentation is provided with a refundable deposit of R50 000.
+We have an easy registration process where an application form is completed and the necessary FICA documentation is provided with a refundable deposit.
 In terms of the FICA documentation the buyer's ID book, proof of residence and letter of authority to sign on behalf of a juristic entity would be required.
 The refundable deposit could be paid by either credit card, EFT or bank guaranteed cheque.

 It is advisable that the registration process be undertaken online at your convenience although all the necessary facilities would also be made available on the day at the auction venue prior to the auction.